uiucsn/astro_ghost/README.rst

 trying to create something, making mistakes, and learning from those mistakes.
 That's how we all improve, and we are happy to help others learn.

-Being an open source contributor doesn't just mean writing code, either.
-You can help out by writing documentation, tests, or even giving feedback about the project (and yes - that includes giving feedback about the contribution process).
-Some of these contributions may be the most valuable to the project as a whole, because you're coming to the project with fresh eyes, so you can see the errors and assumptions that seasoned contributors have glossed over.

 Note: This disclaimer was originally written by `Adrienne Lowe <https://github.com/adriennefriend>`_ for a `PyCon talk <https://www.youtube.com/watch?v=6Uj746j9Heo>`_, and was adapted by